openmobilityfoundation/mobility-data-specification/modes/micromobility.md

 This is the list of `vehicle_state` and `event_type` pairings that constitute the valid transitions of the vehicle state machine.

-The state-transition table below describes how the `vehicle_state` changes in response to each `event_type`.
-Most events will have a single `event_type`.
-However, if a single event has more than one ordered `event_type` entry, the intermediate `vehicle_state` value(s) are discarded.
-For example, if an event contains [`trip_end`, `battery_low`] then the vehicle transitions from `on_trip` through `available` to `non_operational` per the state machine, but the vehicle is never "in" the `available` state.

-Note that to handle out-of-order events, the validity of the prior-state shall not be enforced at the time of ingest via Provider or Agency.
-Events received out-of-order may result in transient incorrect vehicle states.

-Vehicles can enter the `non_contactable` state to and from any other state with the following event types: any state can go to `non_contactable` with event type `comms_lost` or `unspecified`, and `non_contactable` can go to any state with event type `comms_restored` of `unspecified`.

-Vehicles can exit the `missing` state to any other state with the following event types: `missing` can go to any state with event type `located` or `unspecified`.

 | From `vehicle_state` | To `vehicle_state` | `event_type`          | Description                                                                                   |
 |----------------------|--------------------|-----------------------|-----------------------------------------------------------------------------------------------|
 | `available`          | `non_contactable`  | `comms_lost`          | The vehicle is unable to transmit its GPS location or other status information                |